TsukiCU/4840-Spring-Embedded-System/README.md

-# 4840-Spring-Embedded-System
+# 4840 Embedded System

-This is the lab and project for CSEE 4840 from Spring 2024.
+This is the lab & project for CSEE 4840 from Spring 2024.